OpenBazaar/openbazaar-go/docs/install-pi3.md

 ### Setup Go

 Create a directory to store all your Go projects (below we just put the directory in our home directory but you can use any directory you want).
 ```
 mkdir go
 ```

 Set that directory as your go path:

-Edit `.profile` in your home directory and append the following to the end of the file (if you used a different go directory make sure to change it below):
+Paste these lines at the command line, to append their quoted text to the end of `.profile` in your home directory (if you used a different go directory, make sure to change it below):
 ```
 echo "export GOPATH=$HOME/go" >> .profile
 echo "export PATH=$PATH:/usr/local/go/bin" >> .profile
 ```

-Then run:
+Then run the command:
 ```
 source ~/.profile
 ```